netlify/headlesscms.org/content/projects/forestry.md

 ## Get Started for Free

-To have you try our CMS out you can either jump right in and let us set up the CMS for your existing site on GitHub or we can build a starter page.
+To have you try our Content Manager out you can either jump right in and let us set up the Content Manager for your existing site on GitHub or we can build a starter page.
 It only takes a minute!

 <a href="http://bit.ly/2DbXpL4" class="button primary big" style="padding: 1.25rem 2rem; background-color: #20c997; color: #fff; text-decoration: none;     border: 1px solid transparent; border-radius: 0.15em; cursor: pointer; display: inline-block; font-size: 16px; font-weight: 500; line-height: 1em;">Start building now</a>